 Endurant

 Endurants are either physical or nonphysical (Figure 3).
 Physically endurants occupy space directly or are the space being occupied, and non-physical endurants do not occupy space directly.
 A Material Endurant is then a physical endurant directly occupying a Spatial Region, a chunk of 0-3 dimensional space, and it is either a Material Object (e.g. a rock formation) or an Amount of Matter (e.g. a rock material).
 An amount of matter (e.g. some sandstone) constitutes a material object (e.g. a rock formation), and may be constituted by other matter, such as granular material, minerals, and elements; however, a material object itself never constitutes any matter.
 Amounts of matter are solid (Solid Matter) or fluid (Fluid Matter), and are chunks (Chunk Of Matter) or heaps (Heap Of Matter): chunks are unified single objects, e.g. an amount of sandstone, and heaps are not unified, e.g. the collection of sand grains and matrix/cement in the sandstone, or grains of sand in a beach (after Lowe, 1998).
 A Nonphysical Endurant is an aspatial entity: it does not directly occupy space, but might indirectly occupy it via related entities, e.g. a thickness indirectly occupies space by virtue of its physical bearer, such as a rock body.
 A nonphysical endurant is an Inherant, Notional Endurant, or Relator.
-Inherants (e.g. a thickness) and relators (e.g. a meeting) might occupy space indirectly, but notional endurants do not occupy space at all, neither directly nor indirectly (e.g. a number).
+Inherants (e.g. a thickness, color) and relators (e.g. a meeting, marriage, employment) might occupy space indirectly, but notional endurants do not occupy space at all, neither directly nor indirectly (e.g. a number).
 Inherants and relators are distinguished by inherence and dependence: an inherent inheres-in and depends-on a single thing, its bearer (e.g. a thickness on a rock body) while a relator depends on multiple things, without inhering in them (e.g. a meeting depends on the participants that meet, but does not inhere-in them - it is not fully in each of them).
-The three kinds of inherent are Quality, Quality Value, or Role.
+The three kinds of inherent are Quality, Quality Value, and Role.
 Qualities are traits such as thickness, which can have quality values within reference systems that change in time, such as thick, 1 m, or 1-2m; these values are temporal parts of the quality.
 While qualities and their values inhere-in and depend-on a single thing, their bearer, a Role inheres-in (is played-by) one thing, but depends on multiple things: the role of clast is played by a rock material within a rock object, and depends on both the material and object.
-This is due to roles (in GSO) occurring in the context of a relation, such as the rock material constituting the rock object, with the role played-by one entity in the relation, but dependent on all entities in the relation.
+This is due to roles (in GSO) occurring in the context of a relation, such as the rock material constituting the rock object, with the role played by one entity in the relation, but dependent on all entities in the relation.